 “There’s so much happening in an adolescent’s brain and body that sometimes it’s hard to know exactly what is “normal” and what’s outside that range.
 Teens might seem happy-go-lucky one day, and as dark as a storm cloud the next, which can be confusing and troubling for parents.”

-—Jamison Monroe, Newport Academy Founder and CEO
+—Jamison Monroe, Newport Academy Founder

 Adolescent Stressors During the Puberty Years